Our Mission

 Ann Vaughn, Founding President of Impact100 DC

-There was one moment in the early fall of 2019 when I knew the idea Impact100 DC was going to become a reality.
+There was one moment in the early fall of 2019 when I knew the an Impact100 DC was going to become a reality.
 It was at the Tenley-Friendship Library and a meeting with five other women – Iris Morton, Brenda Ewing, Janelle Haskell, Sharon Dennis, Ellen Sivon, and Susan Nussbaum, many of whom had just met one another, to discuss the order of steps needed to create a greater Washington chapter of Impact100.
 Every individual agreed that the starting point HAD to be the creation of a mission and vision.

 The statements we drew up reflect our conversations about the fact that the success of the organization would rest on the nature of the community we created – that in order to identify proposals with the greatest potential to create change, in order to partner effectively with nonprofit organizations working to effect that change, in order to enable the most effective stewardship of each $1,000 membership contribution – we needed to build a community diverse in age, race and ethnicity, sexual orientation, religious affiliation, economic resources, and area of residence in sprawling metropolitan DC: a community with the potential to build bridges across divides and differences in the interest of common goals.

 The Impact100 model was created by visionary Wendy Steele, who formed the first chapter in Cincinnati in 2001.
-There are now over 50 chapters in the US and beyond.
+There are now over 60 chapters in the US and beyond.
 We are the beneficiaries of the Impact100 Council’s resources (the umbrella organization led by Wendy), as well as the advice of Impact leaders and examples of best practices from many other chapters.

 Some of the women who created that initial vision for Impact DC have moved from the board to supporting the organization in other ways, and others have remained on the leadership team.
 The common thread is the mission and vision, and it will continue to tie us all together.
 We have come a long way but we will always be a work in progress, with, as past board member Vivian Aguayo has so eloquently put it, a north star to guide us.